Part 8: PydanticAI, Z.AI, and next steps

 Deferred improvements

-The small version is still useful.
+Even this small version earns its keep.
 It shows how coding agents work under the hood without hiding everything inside a finished product.

 Continue with Q&A: side discussions.